phocean/TopIcons-plus/README.md

 - [nevesnunes](https://github.com/nevesnunes) for the very nice code improvements he brought up ;
 - [terrycloth](https://github.com/terrycloth) for his contributions to the installation script and documentation to make it ready for the Fedora packaging ;
-- [huttli](https://github.com/huttli) for packaging various forks and changes, and submitting them upstream.
+- [huttli](https://github.com/huttli) for packaging various forks and changes, and submitting them upstream ;
+- and many other good guys that pushed translations and bug fixes !